Vail, United States of America

-To start planning your vacation to Sonnenalp
+Call us on 858 523 9000 to start planning your vacation to Sonnenalp

 Through four generations of the same family, the Sonnenalp has grown into a world-class hotel, offering luxury and comfort.
 Exceptional dining, outstanding shopping and the pristine slopes of Vail are only steps away in the heart of Vail Village.
 With the pampering spa facility, extensive restaurant choice and superb concierge service, the hotel strives to make guests' visits to Vail and the Sonnenalp as relaxing and effortless as possible.
 The slopes are a mere five minutes' walk away, or a quick shuttle bus trip to the Vista Bahn lift.
 The hotel has a very Austrian atmosphere and manages to maintain a real family feel, with photos adorning the walls and the staff dressed in authentic Austrian costume.

 All the rooms are decorated in a typical Austrian style, and there is a good range of room types - from standard doubles to deluxe suites and all have a view of Vail village or Gore Creek.

 The Sonnenalp has a great range of restaurants.
 Ludwig's specializes in fresh seafood and wild game.
 The catch-of-the-day from Hawaii to Maine will be served at Ludwig's the following day and the highlights are venison and elk.
 All this is complimented by an award-winning selection of wine, refined European service and attention to detail.
 Featuring traditional European cuisine by their Executive Chef in a classic Swiss-style setting, the Swiss Chalet offers the ultimate alpine dining experience.
 The Bully Ranch is an ideal place for lunch or dinner, with its classic Western menu.
 And Vail's best après ski and après dinner gathering spot is found in the King's Club with live entertainment.